U.S. Capitol building seen from a distance.

 Compliance with Federal state authorization regulations is intended to tie institutional compliance to state laws and regulations to participate in Title IV, HEA programs.

 Final Federal Regulations for State Authorization were published in the Federal Register on Nov 1, 2019.
 These regulations became effective on July 1, 2020. and replace the 2016 Federal Regulations for State Authorization.
+Additional regulation for professional licensure was published in the Federal Register on October 31, 2023 and became effective on July 1, 2024.

 • 34 CFR 600.2 - Definitions (State authorization reciprocity agreement)